 Are you a Vegan Traveler?
 Do you struggle to find Vegan foods during your travels?
 Are you scared that your choices will be limited?
 Then this Guide is for you!
 Tips, favorite destinations, groups to join and much more.

 I recently collaborated with the Traveler, musician and Vegan Chef Lisa Spykers of Veganopoleio, a few questions about how to travel vegan.

-Where can people travel as a vegan?
+Where can people travel vegan?

 Obviously, some places are better than others, but I don’t think you should let a vegan diet stop you from visiting anywhere in the world as long as you have access to self-catering facilities.
 Most cities, even in the most ‘un-vegan’ parts of the world, have at least a vegetarian restaurant that generally also caters to vegans.

 In my experience though, cities are a lot easier to travel to than rural areas as there is more ingredients available and of course, restaurants.

 In small towns and rural areas, you must be prepared to cook.
 You may not even have plant milk available in the supermarkets if that is something you enjoy (I like oat or soy in my morning coffee).

 It all depends on what kind of holiday you want.
 When I was in the Netherlands, I ate out a lot because there were a variety of options and they were all very good.
 In Croatia, I didn’t eat out so much except at an excellent restaurant in Dubrovnik called Nishta (and the only vegan one there).
 There aren’t many vegan and vegetarian restaurants in Croatia yet, and a lot of places did fast foods rather than Croatian dishes which I would have loved to try instead.